Horbenkodev/hugo-blog/content/posts/what-is-custom-software-development-and-what-it-looks-like-in-2025/index.md

 Also, do not forget that an engaging and user-friendly design can help to distinguish a product in crowded markets.
 When people just start familiarizing themselves with your solution, design is the first component that they will evaluate.
 Let’s be honest we all judge a book by its cover, at least when we see it for the first time in our lives.

 Apart from this, take care of consistency in design across all your platforms and touch points.
 Seamless cross-platform experiences have become a standard expectation.
 Moreover, it can also boost your brand awareness and recognition.

+{{< advert_with_cta title="Ready to transform your ideas into a tailored software solution?" description="Get in touch with Anadea today to explore the best approach for building a solution that fits your needs perfectly." button="Contact us" url="https://anadea.info/contacts-b2b" >}}

 ## Trend 4.
 Greater focus on cybersecurity